VandySatelliteClub/lightaprs-backend/README.md

 # lightaprs-backend
-Backend to load and save LightAPRS data
+Backend to load and save LightAPRS data, using the [aprs.fi API](https://aprs.fi/page/api).